wirow-io/wirow-server/README.md

 23 Apr 17:15:06.791 INFO: HTTP/HTTPS redirect port: 80
 ```

-Now open your browser `https://172.17.0.2` (specific to this example) then enter `admin/start01` credentials at login page.
+Point your browser `https://172.17.0.2` (specific to this example) then use `admin/start01` credentials at login page.
 Later you may change your password and manage users by Admin UI.

 ### Wirow server behind HTTP proxy